 Experts say that majority of U.S. employees will be working remotely within the next decade.
 Clearly, with statistics like that in play, the pace of growth in telecommuting is growing rapidly - yet it's common for most of us to simply port over our same old set of interview questions when we're interviewing for a role on a distributed team as we'd use for one in-house.

-Why remote employees are different
+Successful remote worker hiring: why remote employees are different

 Remote employees are different in many different ways - but probably not in the ways you're thinking.
 If you're resistant to the telecommuting trend, you may be suffering from any one of the many common misconceptions about remote employees: They're going to require constant monitoring.
 You'll never know when they're working.
 They're going to cost more.
 And on and on and on.